TheBeachLab/selfhosted/README.md

 ### Node Red

+> I installed node red as a root service

 #### Prepare

 Create a CNAME for this host like `node` and forward port 1880 to the server in the NAT.
 Edit the `/etc/hosts` accordingly.
 Also create a firewall rule.